-To support all Santa Barbara Counties Fire and Law Enforcement personnel and their families; spiritually, emotionally, and physically through the use of a qualified chaplain.
+To support all of the Santa Barbara County’s Fire and Law Enforcement personnel and their families; spiritually, emotionally, and physically through the use of a qualified chaplain.

 Chaplains in Santa Barbara County individually provide care in a number of settings, but all share the common goal of providing mental, emotional, and spiritual support to those in need.

 No one is confronted with more situations that create emotional, mental, and spiritual burdens than today’s law enforcement officers, emergency medical, and firefighter personnel.
-These burdens also affect the officers’, medics’, firefighters’ families and other members of their department.
+These burdens also affect the families of officers, medics, firefighters, as well as other members of their department.

 A law enforcement / fire chaplain is a clergyperson with special interest and training for providing pastoral care in the high powered and dangerous world of the first responders.
 This pastoral care is offered to all people, regardless of race, gender, sexual orientation, national origin, creed, or religion.
 It is offered without cost or the taint of proselytizing.

-The medic, firefighter or law enforcement officer may have a clergyperson or religious advisor in private life, although trained in ministry, is not necessarily abreast of the particular problems and dangers faced by firefighters, officers and medics in the field.
+The medic, firefighter, or law enforcement officer may have a clergyperson or religious advisor in private life, that, although trained in ministry, is not necessarily abreast of the particular problems and dangers faced by firefighters, officers and medics in the field.

-Chaplains listen and participate in the workplace of law enforcement officers and firefighters and medics with empathy and experience, advising calmly in the midst of turmoil and danger, as well as offering assistance when appropriate or requested.
+Chaplains listen and participate in the workplace of law enforcement officers, firefighters, and medics with empathy and experience, advising calmly in the midst of turmoil and danger, as well as offering assistance when appropriate or requested.